 Reports are circulating that this has resulted in:

-Losing your ability to get around can be one of the most difficult things to deal with.
+Losing your ability to get around can be one of the most challenging things to deal with.
 You live your life to be ambulatory, and any error that causes you to lose that can be devastating.
 The average person walks between 900 to 1,000 miles per year.

 An injury to the feet or:

-Can irreparably harm and adversely affect a person’s life.
+It can irreparably harm and adversely affect a person’s life.
 Even injuries that are not as noticeable can have its toll.
 Injuries such as broken toes and strained muscles can cause severe damage to mobility.

 A rolled ankle can become:

 So this remains a serious issue.
 In other words, if you are due compensation, make sure that you have only the most trusted partner in your fight.
 As always, injury victims deserve justice.

 When an ankle breaks, it is possible for the bones to break in one or more parts.
 Ankle joints connect the two bones where your calf muscles and top of your foot, and join the lower portion of the thigh and leg areas.
 This area is called the tibia and fibular.